wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Using-Dym-Adj-of-Serialization-Order-for-Real-Time-DBMS.markdown

 In the above example, transaction 1 and 2 writes disjoint data items.
 A deadlock occurs when they acquire locks for A and B, as both transactions' write sets overlap with another transaction's read set.
 It is therefore expected that more deadlock may arise in the lock-based implementation.

-The lock-based implementation
+Although in the paper it is claimed that the lock-based approach is deadlock-free, the way it is described does not justify such claim.